View Vertically: A Hierarchical Network for Trajectory Prediction via Fourier Spectrums: Experiments

-In addition, it also shows strong adaptability in some unique prediction scenarios.
-For example, it gives three different styles of predictions to the biker in case (h) to pass through the traffic circle: turning right, going ahead, and turning left.
-In the case of turning left, the given predictions are not to turn directly to the left (just like turning right) but to go left after going around the circle, which is strongly consistent with the traffic rules around the circle.
-Prediction case (i) shows the similar trends for the man who are passing the crossroads.
-It shows \MODEL~could accurately describe the scene's physical constraints and agents' motion rules in various prediction scenes.
+As shown in \FIG{fig_vis}, \MODEL~could predict multiple trajectories considering both scene constraints and social interactions.
+For example, \MODEL~gives a variety of different future options for bikers crossing the intersection (illustrated in \FIG{fig_vis}(a)(e)(k)).
+In the prediction case (e) and (k), it considers the physical constraints of the environment and forecast to bypasses the grass.
+Additionally, it also shows strong adaptability in some unique prediction scenarios.
+For instance, it gives three kinds of predictions to the biker in case (h) to pass through the traffic circle: turning right, going ahead, and turning left.
+When turning left, the given predictions are not to turn left directly (just like turning right) but to go left after going around the traffic circle, which is consistent with the traffic rules around the circle.
+Case (i) presents similar results for the man passing the crossroads.
+It shows \MODEL~could accurately describe the scene's physical constraints and agents' motion rules in various scenes.

+Surprisingly, \MODEL~could give ``smoother'' predictions due to the usage of DFT, like turning left in case (h).
+The spatio-temporal continuity between adjacent points in the predicted time series will be ensured with the superposition of a series of sinusoids.
+Therefore, the predictions could reflect the real physical characteristics of the target agent while keeping their interactive preferences.